Linda Chavez: Early life and family

 Chavez was born in Albuquerque, New Mexico, the daughter of Velma Lucy (née McKenna) and Rudolfo Enrique Chavez, a tail gunner in World War II who worked as a house painter.
 She is of Neomexicana descent on her father's side.
 Her father was descended from immigrants to New Spain from Spain in the 1500s; his family had lived in the New Mexico area for several hundred years, his ancestor Diego de Montoya (born in Texcoco, New Spain, in 1596) was the leader of an encomienda, an enslaved protectorate of Puebloan peoples in Pueblo San Pedro in New Mexico.
 Another ancestor of Chavez is Mexican politician and general Manuel Armijo who served as governor of the Mexican territory of New Mexico, then as a general of the Mexican Army, surrendering to U.S. forces in the Mexican–American War.
 Her mother was of English and Irish ancestry.
 Chavez earned a Bachelor of Arts degree from the University of Colorado in 1970.
 She attended graduate school at UCLA.

-She is married to Christopher Gersten, who is co-chairman of the Coalition for Divorce Reform and former Bush Administration official.
-She is the mother of three adult sons, David, Pablo, and Rudy.
+She is married to Christopher Gersten, former Bush Administration official, and is the mother of three adult sons, David, Pablo, and Rudy.
 She is a grandmother of nine and resides with her family in Boulder, Colorado.
 Chavez was raised Catholic and converted to Judaism on June 9, 1967, when marrying her husband.
 Chavez said in 1986 that she was never a practicing Jew, and that the conversion papers were signed simply to allow the wedding ceremony to take place.
 She said she was "an on-again, off-again practicing Catholic."
 Some of Chavez's distant paternal ancestors had been Conversos (Sephardic Jews who converted to Catholicism, usually under duress).